 Adaptive and Innovative Approaches

-From upland to wetland restoration efforts, our completed projects have involved transplantation of individual plant species for desert/xeric shrubland areas (such as cactus, agave, and ocotillo), and coastal/montane areas (including brodiaea, dudleya, and goldenstar).
+From upland to wetland restoration efforts, our completed projects have involved transplantation of individual plant species for desert/xeric shrubland areas (such as cactus, agave, and ocotillo) and coastal/montane areas (including brodiaea, dudleya, and goldenstar), as well as the installation of sensitive species habitat features (including artificial burrows for burrowing owls, vernal pools, and mima mounds).
 Our adaptive approach to restoration has led us to include progressive techniques such as prescribed burning, which involves complex coordination with regulatory and fire agencies, development of a burn plan, and preparation of smoke management plans.
-Through our comprehensive services; knowledge of federal, state, and local regulatory requirements; relationships developed with agencies at every level; and insight gained from the many restoration projects that we have successfully completed, HELIX has become the go-to resource in California for the design and implementation of habitat restoration projects.
+Through our comprehensive services; knowledge of federal, state, and local regulatory requirements; relationships developed with agencies at every level; and insight gained from the many restoration projects that we have successfully completed, HELIX has become the go-to resource throughout California for the design and implementation of habitat restoration projects.